Leo du Pres and Greenlee Smythe: Storyline

 Even though Vanessa has supposedly given way to a kinder, gentler split personality, Greenlee does not trust her for a second.
 In truth, "Nessa", who is now in federal custody, has reverted to being Vanessa, and knows that the real treasure happens to be a fortune in diamonds.
 Greenlee is increasingly frightened by Nessa and never believes for a second that she is kind or sweet.
 She demands that Leo finally give up his "loser" family for good, and he agrees.
 But moments before their flight to Paris, he receives a call from David, whom he had been helping out after his latest arrest and imprisonment.
 Unfortunately, while he was absent, Vanessa kidnapped Greenlee.
 She took her to Miller's Falls.
 Vanessa informs Leo that he has to find and give her the diamonds before she will release Greenlee.
 In a panic, Leo finds the jewels and races to the falls with Trey.
 When Vanessa refuses to release her, Leo begins dropping the priceless gems over the falls, one by one.
 Vanessa agrees to do as he wishes, but actually plans to kill her hated enemy.
 Leo drops more diamonds into the falls, freaking out Vanessa.
 When Vanessa threatens to shoot Leo for dropping her diamonds, Greenlee fights with Vanessa for the gun but is knocked off the edge, falling onto a ledge 20 feet below.
 Leo thinks Greenlee is dead and in retaliation, throws the rest of the diamonds over the falls.
 Vanessa screams angrily at her loss, and in return calls Leo a fool for throwing away their future.
-Leo then argues with Vanessa, which eventually led him to strangle her for pushing Greenlee over the edge.
+Leo and Vanessa then have a very bad argument, which eventually led him to strangle her for pushing Greenlee over the edge.
 Leo's strangle caused Vanessa to fire the gun, waking up Greenlee.
-Reaching her breaking point, Vanessa was forced to aim the gun at Leo's head while gasping for air.
+Reaching her breaking point, Vanessa was forced to aim the gun at Leo's head while gasping for air, threatening him not to make her kill him.
 All of a sudden, Greenlee's call gives Leo hope.
 Leo lets go of Vanessa's neck and he starts to climb down to her.
 When Vanessa realizes Greenlee survived the fall, she begins shooting at her.
 Leo attacks Vanessa and they had a bad fight for control of the gun.
 Unfortunately their combined weight during the fight for the gun breaks the railing and Leo and Vanessa fall 100 feet into the falls.
 His body is never recovered and neither was Vanessa's.
 His beloved "Greens" and his family, who saw him as their moral center, are devastated.
 As much as they try to move on with their lives, they feel an inescapable ache.
 Greenlee lost her soul mate and one true love.
 Pine Valley and Greenlee would never quite be the same without him.